-What is Botox?
+What is Botox®?

 Botox injections are such a simple and effective in-office procedure for facial wrinkle issues that it was the most popular cosmetic “pick-me-up” even before it had cosmetic drug approval in 2002.
 The effects can be so subtle that no one will know you have had the procedure.
 If you have facial wrinkling caused by poor muscle tone, you may be an excellent candidate for Cosmetic Botox in St. Louis.

 Botox is derived from a naturally occurring protein that is purified and has been used safely for years in various medical procedures.
-In minute amounts, it relaxes muscles that are contracting too much, which means that it is also good for people with muscle spasms, such as eyebrow twitches or alleviating wrinkles caused by years of repeating the same facial expression.
+In minute amounts, it relaxes and temporarily weakens the muscles that are contracting too much.
+This means that it is good for people with muscle spasms, such as eyebrow twitches or alleviating wrinkles caused by years of repeating the same facial expression.

-Dr. Holds has unique experience with Botox as a surgeon who has been a physician trainer for Cosmetic Botox for Allergan Pharmaceuticals.
-He has used the drug for over 20 years, beginning his work with it in 1987, even before it was FDA-approved for medical conditions.
+Dr. Holds has a unique experience with Botox as a surgeon who has been a physician trainer for Cosmetic Botox for Allergan Pharmaceuticals.
+He has been using the drug for over 20 years, beginning his work with it in 1987, even before it was FDA-approved for medical conditions.
 Dr. Holds has performed basic research on the effects of Botox on humans and has taught hundreds of doctors about its medical and cosmetic uses over the past 20 years.

-- Soften or eliminate frown lines, crow’s feet, and creases on the forehead.
+- Soften or eliminate frown lines, crow’s feet, and creases on the forehead

-- Soften vertical wrinkles on the upper lip (especially when combined with fillers.)
+- Soften vertical wrinkles on the upper lip, especially when combined with fillers

-Recovery from Botox® Treatment
+Botox® Treatment Recovery

-There is no real recovery period necessary for Botox, as you can go home as soon as your injections are finished.
+There is no real recovery period necessary for Botox, as you can go home as soon as your injections are complete.
 You can even go to work the same day if you like and apply makeup immediately.

 You will be asked not to massage the exact area where you had your injections for the first day or two, and it is best not to lie down for a few hours.
 Facials or treatments where your head is in a cradle or in a prolonged dependent position should be avoided for one week.
 Yoga, pilates, or any type of strenuous exercise should also be avoided for 24-48 hours.

 As the treatment gradually wears off, wrinkle-producing muscle contractions will begin to recur.
-Some patients note a “facial training” effect in which they are less prone to wrinkle-causing facial movements such as furrowing their eyebrows, even after the drug wears off.
+Some patients note a “facial training” effect in which they are less prone to wrinkle-causing facial movements.
+This includes movements such as furrowing their eyebrows, even after the drug wears off.